Palestinian gunman kills 7 near Jerusalem synagogue - NewsBreak

 In downtown Gaza City, celebratory gunfire could be heard, as cars honked and calls of “God is great!” wafted from mosque loudspeakers.
 In various West Bank towns, Palestinians launched fireworks.

-The attack escalated tensions that were already heightened following Thursday's raid in the town of Jenin, where nine people, including at least seven militants and a 61-year-old woman, were killed.
+The attack escalated tensions that were already heightened following Thursday's raid in the West Bank refugee camp of Jenin, where nine people, including at least seven militants and a 61-year-old woman, were killed.
 It was the deadliest single raid in the West Bank in two decades.
 A 10th Palestinian was killed in separate fighting near Jerusalem.

 Angry Palestinians marched Friday as they buried the last of those killed a day earlier.